Deep Dynamic Factor Models: Introduction

 The proposed D$^2$FM framework is very general and can be, in principle, applied to many different problems both in forecasting and in structural analysis, as done with DFMs.
 Indeed, the model is designed to be in spirit as close as possible to DFMs.

+We test the performances of the D$^2$FM both in a controlled environment through Monte Carlo experiments, and empirically on US data in a forecasting/nowcasting exercise in the spirit of \cite{giannone2008nowcasting}.
+The Monte Carlo experiments show that the D$^2$FM largely outperforms the state-of-the-art DFM when the true data generating process is nonlinear, and offers similar performances in the linear case.

-In this paper, as a first empirical application, we study the performance of a D$^2$FM in a forecasting exercise.
-Specifically, we encode, using our model, the full \cite{mccracken2016fred}'s FRED-MD dataset, a large macroeconomic database for the US economy, specifically designed for the empirical analysis of `big data'.
+In the empirical application, we employ the D$^2$FM to encode a full real-time version of the \cite{mccracken2016fred}'s FRED-MD `big data' dataset for the US.
 The specification of the model and its hyperparameters are not fixed ex-ante but are instead selected in an intensive cross-validation exercise.

-The performances of the model are tested in forecasting, nowcasting and backcasting using fully real-time data, and assessed against two benchmarks: (i) a univariate AR(1) model; and (ii) a state-of-the-art DFM estimated using a quasi maximum likelihood and an Expectation-Maximisation algorithm, as proposed by \cite{giannone2008nowcasting} and \cite{banbura2014maximum}.
-The D$^2$FM outperforms the two benchmarks, in forecasting and in nowcasting, with gains of up to around a 15\% improvement when measured in terms of the root mean square forecast errors (RMSFE).
+The model is then evaluated in real-time by comparing its forecasting, nowcasting and backcasting performances against two benchmarks: (i) a univariate AR(1) model; and (ii) a state-of-the-art DFM estimated using a quasi maximum likelihood and an Expectation-Maximisation algorithm (see \citealp{giannone2008nowcasting} and \citealp{banbura2014maximum}).
+The D$^2$FM outperforms the two benchmarks, in forecasting and in nowcasting, with gains of up to around a 14\% improvement when measured in terms of the root mean square forecast errors (RMSFE).

 The paper is organised as follows.
-The reminder of this section discusses the related literature.
-Section \ref{sec:background} provides some background and the core intuition sustaining our methodology: the idea that autoencoders can be seen as static generalisations of PCA, and hence that dynamic versions of these models should be seen as nonlinear generalisations of linear dynamic factor models.
-Sections \ref{sec:estimation_sec} and \ref{sec:proposed_model} present the methodology proposed, discuss its estimation and how to deal with the specificities of economic data.
-Section \ref{sec:empirical_app} describes the empirical application which has the aim to track in real-time the US GDP, using real-time data and their not revised releases.
+The remainder of this section discusses the related literature.
+Section \ref{sec:background} provides some background and the core intuition guiding our methodology: the idea that autoencoders can be seen as static generalisations of PCA, and hence that dynamic versions of these models should be seen as nonlinear generalisations of linear dynamic factor models.
+Section \ref{sec:estimation_sec} presents the methodology proposed and discuss its estimation.
+Section \ref{sec:mc_sim} illustrates the Monte Carlo experiments.
+In section \ref{sec:proposed_model} we discuss how to deal with the specificities of economic data.
+Section \ref{sec:empirical_app} describes the empirical application which has the aim to track in real-time the US GDP, using real-time data.
 Section \ref{sec:conclusion} summarises the main results of the paper and sketches some possible future path of research.
 Additional technical details and a data description are provided in the Appendix.

+{\bf Related Literature} This work connects three distinct areas of research: the econometric literature focused on dynamic factor model estimation, research on non-linearity in empirical macro models, and deep learning research on autoencoders and latent factor models for analysing time series data.